 - Fate/Zero is mostly a retelling of the Fourth Grail War, making it the prequel of Fate/stay night.
 In it, Kotomine is still more or less a good guy, though all his mental issues are still present.
 While the war is going on and Servants are going down, Gilgamesh is needling Kotomine towards realizing what he is and descending into villainy.

 - About one-third of the Matsuribayashi chapter of Higurashi: When They Cry is spent giving Nurse Takano one of these.

 - Shion gets one herself during the Meakashi chapter (takes about 2 episodes in the anime, culminating with the "distinguishment" incident).
-The events happen in every arc (having taken place one year before the story begins, but whether the events "detonate" depends on the arc) with clear exceptions like Saikoroshi-hen where Shion stayed at St Lucia to support her sister as much as possible from far away.
+The events are implied to happen in multiple arcs (having taken place one year before the story begins, but whether the events "detonate" depends on the arc) with clear exceptions like Saikoroshi-hen where Shion stayed at St Lucia to support her sister as much as possible from far away.

 - In The Inexplicable Adventures of Bob!, Fructose Riboflavin has been the greatest criminal in the Nemesite Empire for the better part of two thousand years.
 But he Used to Be a Sweet Kid.
 Then his dad died...

 - Mag Isa: The villains in this comic had miserable lives before they became villains.